 If you see a difference between the video input and streaming profile of your BoxCaster, there are several reasons this may be the case.
 Let's start with definitions:

-Video Input – The video input defines the input resolution and frame rate that your camera, switcher or other video source is inputting into the BoxCaster.
+Video Input – The video input is the input resolution and frame rate that your camera, switcher or other video source is inputting into the BoxCaster.

-Streaming Profile – The streaming profile is the resolution that the BoxCaster is streaming at.
+Streaming Profile – The streaming profile is the resolution that the BoxCaster is sending.
 The frame rate can be variable depending on network quality.
-You can see the exact frame rate by clicking the Diagnostics Tab.
+You can see the exact frame rate by clicking the Diagnostics tab.

-The streaming profile by default is automatically determined by BoxCast to optimize for the highest quality.
+The streaming profile is automatically determined by BoxCast to optimize quality.
 There are several factors that could make your streaming profile different from your input resolution and frame rate:

 BoxCaster Settings – Some input standards that are scaled down by the BoxCaster in order to maximize overall quality.
 You can see a complete listing of scaled resolutions here.